chobbledotcom/vegan-prestwich/place/campo-blanco.md

 - "Saturday: 12:00 - 23:00"
 - "Sunday: 12:00 - 21:00"
 ---

+[September 2023:](https://dumpoir.com/c/0051740412048571023) "New Campo Blanco menu!
+More beans and greens.
+Delicious!
+And especially good if, like me, you’re keeping an eye on your iron intake 👍"

 [May 2023:](https://www.instagram.com/p/CsEKvceN1fT) "@campoblanco have started opening for lunch, so we popped over to try one of their tapas bowls.
 At first glance it didn’t look like there was a lot of options for us, but cross referencing with the main menu we discovered that the chickpeas, mushrooms, and a couple of other dishes can be made vegan on request.
 We easily got a very good and filling feed!
 We’ll definitely be back 💚"